Through The Fibro Fog

 There are so many types of pumpkins and squashes, from butternut squash to spaghetti squash and so many more!

 Pumpkins have a delicate mild tasting flesh that is especially delicious when roasted in the oven.
-They typically have a slight sweetness and a soft flesh that always feels like healthy comfort food!
+They typically have a slight sweetness and a soft flesh that always feels like comfort food!

 Carrots